BlackCatDevel0per/rgcosm/README.md

 ### First convert downloaded osm(.pbf) files from:
 https://download.geofabrik.de/

-Then use convert.py to create the database (speedupped by using db in ram & dump in to disk):
+Then use cli to create the database (speedupped by using db in ram & dump in to disk):
 ```bash
 python rgcosm -ci some-place.osm.pbf -co some-place.db
 ```